- Family and Parenting

 Children: The Hope of Our Future in a Few Short Paragraphs?

 Are we Valuing or Shelving our Children?

-Do we value children as our most valuable resource or do we shelve them until we think we have time for them?
+Do we see our children benefits, as our most valuable resource, or do we shelve them until we think we have time for them?

 • What are we doing with and for our children's futures considering that they are our most valuable renewable resource?

 • Are we preparing them for life or are we setting them aside while putting our focus elsewhere?